veudal/ASCII-Converter/README.md

 - Fix bugs when resizing the console while gif is being played.

-- Dont let the console minimize to much to prevent glitches.

-- Fixing crashes sometimes when downloading URL Gif.
+- Fixing crashes sometimes when downloading Gif from the Web.

 ## Done: